seanox/seanox-ai-nlp/README.md

 __Working with structured, domain-specific data__ presents a persistent challenge for semantic alignment in NLP pipelines.
-Embedding-based similarity in __Retrieval-Augmented Generation (RAG)__ systems often fails to adequately capture the nuanced semantics these data entail—such as technical units in industrial contexts, product specifications in e-commerce, clinical lab values in medical records, or meteorological parameters like wind direction and UV index.
+Embedding-based similarity in __Retrieval-Augmented Generation (RAG)__ systems often fails to adequately capture the nuanced semantics these data entail -- such as technical units in industrial contexts, product specifications in e-commerce, clinical lab values in medical records, or meteorological parameters like wind direction and UV index.